 Who can sell medicines on Trade Me?

 Pharmacists who are registered by the Pharmacy Council under the Health Practitioners Competence Assurance Act 2003 can list general sale and phamarcy-only medicines on Trade Me.
 Generally speaking, we're looking for established, responsible accounts who have demonstrated a genuine consumer focus.
-If you meet this criteria and would like to list medicines on Trade Me, please get in touch with us.
+If you meet these criteria and would like to list medicines on Trade Me, please 'Get in touch' at the end of this article.

 No other members are able to list medicines on Trade Me.